appvia/tako/docs/reference/config-params.md

 ## workload.replicas

 Defines the number of instances (replicas) for each application component.
-See K8s [documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#replicas).
-Kev will attempt to infer number of replicas type from the information specified in the compose file.
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#replicas).

-Kev uses the following heuristics to derive the number of replicas for each service:
+The following rules are used to derive the number of replicas for each service:

 If compose file(s) specifies the `deploy.replicas` attribute key in a project service config it will use its value.
 Otherwise, number of replicas will default to `1`.